 Step 2: Debug content on your Android device from your development machine

-Next to New tab, enter a URL and then click Open.
-The page opens on a new tab on your Android device.
+In the New tab text box, enter a URL and then click Open.
+The page opens in a new tab on your Android device.

 Click Inspect next to the URL that you just opened.
 A new DevTools instance opens.
 The version of Chrome running on your Android device determines the version of DevTools that opens on your development machine.
 So, if your Android device is running a very old version of Chrome, the DevTools instance may look very different than what you're used to.

 More actions: reload, focus, or close a tab

 Go to the Elements panel of your DevTools instance, and hover over an element to highlight it in the viewport of your Android device.